Best Condos in Manhattan

 Best condo In Gramercy

-Gramercy is one of Manhattan’s most desirable neighborhoods.
+Gramercy is one of Manhattan’s most tree-lined neighborhoods.
 It has lower density, many restaurants and is close to Flatiron where the entertainment and restaurant factor magnifies.
-200 E 21 St is a new development by BKSK Architects and targeting LEED Gold certification.
-Our client booked the apartment 2 years ago and currently we are awaiting closing.
+200 E 21 St is a development by BKSK Architects and targeting LEED Gold certification.
+Our client booked the apartment at pre-construction and we waited 2 years for completion.
 Carrying costs are a bit high but the interiors with wood paneling is the first I’ve seen.

 Photo below: 200 E 21 St viewed from the outside, notice the trees which are abundant in Gramercy.